supa2/Automaton/Machine-building-tutorial-2.md

 The advantage of building state machine components this way is that they integrate seamlessly with all the other Automaton components like for example the esp8266 state machines.
 That makes creating a web connected traffic light very easy...

-(note that this code runs *on* the esp8266, it will not run on an Arduino UNO)
+(note that this code runs *on* the esp8266, it will not run on an Arduino UNO, I used a Wemos D1 mini esp8266 board)

 ```c++
 #include <Automaton.h>